ayseljafar/timeseries_passengers/README.md

 # timeseries_passengers

-Analysis of seasonla aviational passenger changes using Time Series ARIMA and SARIMA and statsmodels
+Analysis of seasonel aviation passenger purchase trends using Time Series ARIMA and SARIMA and statsmodels